magician11/empath-wiki/training.md

   - Humans might be ok with the change in UVR, but other species are likely to die out

 So why the focus on climate change?
-They dont want you to know were facing an end.
+> They dont want you to know were facing an end.
 They want you to spend your money helping them get away.

+> It is important to make peace with yourself and all others.
+That way your living in happiness.
+Time will be what it is.
+Your life too.

 ### Lesson 11